mendix/docs/content/appstore/creating-content/connector-guide-build.md

 #### 3.3.1 Exporting as an .mpk File

-1. Ensure that version number in the version folder corresponds with Marketplace version number.
+1. Ensure your version is aligned with the version number that appears on the Marketplace version.
+Versioning in Marketplace starts at 1.0.0 (for more information, see the *Adding New Marketplace Content* section in [How to Share Marketplace Content](/appstore/general/share-app-store-content#adding)).
+You cannot use Marketplace to distribute your connector if it is below version 1.0.0.
 2. Generate the export module package using your [Gradle script](https://github.com/ako/CsvServices/blob/cd219e71249c194bca26b374716b88628237a6dd/build.gradle#L72).
-3. Build/export release candidate with versioning and put it in the Marketplace `DIST` folder.
+3. Build and export release candidate with versioning and put it in the Marketplace **DIST** folder.
+You can create this folder to contain the releases of your module for reference.
-4. Ensure your version is aligned with the Marketplace version number.
-Versioning in Marketplace starts at 1.0.0.
-See the *Adding New Marketplace Content* section in [Share Marketplace Content](appstore/general/share-app-store-content)/.
-You cannot use Marketplace to distribute your connector if it is below version 1.0.0.

 ### 3.4 Distributing the Connector